SuperTapood/Cudheart/README.md

 - [ ] fix the ops functions T nonsense
+- [ ] add support for a negative k offset (ie fix undefined behavior when passing negative k to a function)
 - [ ] add the rest of matrix creation functions
 - [ ] test matrix creation and conversion
 - [ ] add documentation